darblee/LivingWord/README.md

 - ✅ **Better Testability:** Components can be tested independently
 - ✅ **No Hardcoded Dependencies:** Registry doesn't know about specific providers
 - ✅ **Runtime Flexibility:** Providers can be registered conditionally
-- ✅ **Future-Proof:** Prepared for MCP integration and plugin systems

 **Registration Flow:**
 ```